10 Best Bass Guitar Hardware

 Feature Tradeoffs

-Hardware upgrades usually fall into two categories: functional restoration and tonal enhancement.
-If your goal is restoration, stick with OEM-style parts—such as vintage-correct mounting screws or standard output jacks—that maintain the instrument’s original geometry.
-These parts install quickly and rarely require drilling or routing.
+Functional restoration sticks with OEM-style parts such as vintage-correct mounting screws or standard output jacks that maintain the instrument’s original geometry.
+These parts install quickly and rarely require drilling or routing, and they preserve resale value on vintage and reissue instruments.

 Installation and Setup Considerations

-Most bass hardware can be installed with common tools—Phillips screwdrivers, Allen keys, and adjustable wrenches—but a few parts demand extra care.
-Replacing an output jack, for example, requires desoldering the existing connections and orienting the new jack so the cable exits without contacting the strap or your hand.
+Output jacks require desoldering the existing connections and orienting the new jack so the cable exits without contacting the strap or your hand.
 A full-contact jack improves reliability, yet the tight quarters inside a bass control cavity can make soldering tricky for beginners.

 Bridge swaps are more involved.
-After removing the old bridge, clean any residue from the body surface to ensure the new plate sits flush.
+After removing the old bridge, clean any residue from the body surface so the new plate sits flush.
 When installing a four-string fixed bridge, align it so the intonation screws face the tail end and the saddle height adjustment screws are accessible without removing strings.
 Once mounted, set intonation by comparing the 12th-fret harmonic to the fretted note, adjusting each saddle backward or forward until both pitches match.

 Maintenance and Reliability Signals